jonyejin/YourBench/Wonwhoo/README(en).md

   <a href="https://github.com/jonye/blob/master/LICENSE"><img alt="MIT License" src="https://img.shields.io/github/license/jonyejin/YourBench?&color=brightgreen" /></a>

 YourBench is pytorch library, which takes the user's model as input and evaluates how robust it is to adversarial attack.
-To make it easier for model developers to do 10, the evaluation index of the model is provided along with the Report.
+To make it easier for model developers to do adversarial training, the evaluation index of the model is provided along with the Report.

 ## 목차